John Earl Reese

 John Earl Reese (October 9, 1939 – October 23, 1955) was an African American teenager who was murdered in Gregg County, Texas.

 Reese's killing is considered by authorities today to have been a hate crime, designed to thwart the creation of a new school in the community.

 Death and afterward

 On October 22, 1955, Reese, along with his cousins Joyce Faye Crockett Nelson and Johnnie Crockett, were dancing in a local cafe.
 Two white men, Joe Simpson and Perry Dean Ross, shot the teenagers from a passing car.
 His cousins survived, but Reese died the next day.

-The two suspects shot up some homes and churches before being arrested.
-Ross, the shooter in the Reese murder, was convicted of murder, and given a five-year suspended sentence.
+The two suspects shot up some homes and churches and were then arrested.
+Ross, the shooter, was convicted of murder, and given a five-year suspended sentence.
 Simpson was indicted but the charge was dismissed.

 The Civil Rights and Restorative Justice Project has taken the following steps in response to Reese's murder: